overblog/GraphQLBundle/docs/validation/index.md

                 resolve: "@=res('createUser', [args, validator])"
                 # ...
 ```
-Now when you try to validate the arguments in your resolver it will throw an exception, because it will try to call a method with name `validate` on the object of class `ValidationNode`, which doesn't have such.
+Now, when you try to validate the arguments in your resolver, it will throw an exception, because it will try to call a method with name `validate` on the object of class `ValidationNode`, which doesn't have such.
 As explained in the section [How does it work?](#how-does-it-work) each GraphQL type gets _it's own_ object during the validation process.

 ####  Validation groups of linked constraints

 Linked constraints will be used _as it is_.
-This means that it's not possible to change any of their params inclusive _groups_.
+This means that it's not possible to change any of their params including _groups_.
 For example, if you link a _property_ on class `User`, then all its constraints will have groups `Default` and `User` (unless declared explicitly).